In Praise of Pleasure

 Right now, the Kindle edition of Anatomy of an Epidemic is on sale for $1.99.
 It is a must read for anyone who has any interest in psychiatry and mental health in America and therefore the rest of the world.
 The United States sadly exports this dangerous system of care all over the world. … [click on title to view more]

 Granted, everyone should already know this, but these are serious and disturbing statistics that bear repeating since Lithium is still touted to be the gold standard in the treatment of those labeled with bipolar disorder within the psychiatric establishment.
-There is something seriously wrong with this picture.
-A third of patients who have taken the common psychiatric medication lithium for over ten years have developed "chronic renal failure" from the drug, according to a study in the Journal of Psychopharmacology. … [click on title to view more]
+A third of patients who have taken the common psychiatric pharmaceutical, lithium for over ten years have developed "chronic renal failure" from the drug, according to a study in the Journal of Psychopharmacology.

 Disney Pixar comes out with emotionally intelligent animation